-Of the four aforementioned processes affecting salinity anomaly of the 0-1000 m DWF region, the 515 516 most significant is the liquid freshwater transport at boundary 1 (Fig. 11a, black curve); vertical transport at the bottom is the least impactful (Fig. 11a, red curve).
-Freshwater transport at boundary 1 517 518 diminishes freshwater input of the DWF region when the AMOC is stronger than usual, enhancing the 519 anomalies of the DWF region salinity and AMOC.
-In contrast, freshwater transport at boundaries 2, 3 520 (Fig. 11a, orange curve) weakens the AMOC anomaly, and is about half the magnitude of that of boundary 1.
-However, decomposition of the total liquid freshwater transport into components induced 521 522 by the anomalous and mean advections in Fig. 11b reveals that, the anomalous and mean advections at boundary 1 (Fig. 11b, black curves) are about 20 and 4 times stronger than at boundaries 2, 3 (Fig. 523 524 11b, orange curves), respectively.
-Specifically, anomalous advection of mean salinity at boundary 1 525 (Fig. 11b, solid black curve) enhances salinity anomaly in the DWF region, manifesting the positive 526 salinity advection feedback.
-Mean advection of salinity anomaly weakens salinity anomaly in the 527 DWF region (Fig. 11b, dashed black curve), offsetting the anomalous advection of mean salinity to a large extent.
-As the regression coefficient of the anomalous advection-induced freshwater transport at 528 529 boundaries 2, 3 shares the same sign as that of the mean advection-induced transport (Fig. 11b, 530 orange curves), but those of boundary 1 are in antiphase with each other, Fig. 11a gives the impression that the effect of boundary 1 (Fig. 11a, black curve) on the DWF region salinity anomaly 531 is only two times that of boundaries 2, 3 (Fig. 11a, orange curve).
-In fact, the actual determinants of 532 the DWF region salinity anomaly are the anomalous and mean advections at 0-1000 m boundary 1.
-533
+AMOC is stronger than usual, enhancing the anomalies of the DWF region salinity and AMOC.
+In contrast, freshwater transport at boundaries 2 and 3 (Fig. 11a, orange curve) weakens the AMOC anomaly, and is about half the magnitude of that of boundary 1.
+However, decomposition of the total liquid freshwater transport into components induced by the anomalous and mean advections in Fig. 11b reveals that, the anomalous and mean advections at boundary 1 (Fig. 11b, black curves) are about 20 and 4 times stronger than at boundaries 2 and 3 (Fig. 11b, orange curves), respectively.
+Specifically, anomalous advection of mean salinity at boundary 1 (Fig. 11b, solid black curve) enhances salinity anomaly in the DWF region, manifesting the positive salinity advection feedback.
+Mean advection of salinity anomaly weakens salinity anomaly in the DWF region (Fig. 11b, dashed black curve), offsetting the anomalous advection of mean salinity to a large extent.
+As the regression coefficient of the anomalous advection-induced freshwater transport at boundaries 2 and 3 shares the same sign as that of the mean advection-induced transport (Fig. 11b, orange curves), but those of boundary 1 are in antiphase with each other, Fig. 11a gives the impression that the effect of boundary 1 (Fig. 11a, black curve) on the DWF region salinity anomaly is only 2 times that of boundaries 2 and 3 (Fig. 11a, orange curve).
+In fact, the actual determinants of the DWF region salinity anomaly are the anomalous and mean advections at 0-1000 m boundary 1.

-The surface freshwater flux into the DWF region (Fig. 11c, solid black curve) is predominantly attributed to sea ice-related processes (Fig. 11c, dashed black curve).
-Sea ice-induced freshwater flux into the DWF region decreases when the AMOC is stronger than usual, further enhancing the AMOC anomaly.
-Surface freshwater flux into the Arctic Ocean region enclosed by boundaries 2, 3, and the Bering Strait, but excluding the Hudson Bay and Baltic Sea, is also evaluated (Fig. 11c, solid orange curve).
+The surface freshwater flux into the DWF region (Fig. 11c, solid black curve) is predominantly attributed to sea icerelated processes (Fig. 11c, dashed black curve).
+Sea iceinduced freshwater flux into the DWF region decreases when the AMOC is stronger than usual, further enhancing the AMOC anomaly.
+Surface freshwater flux into the Arctic Ocean region enclosed by boundaries 2 and 3 and the Bering Strait, but excluding the Hudson Bay and Baltic Sea, is also evaluated (Fig. 11c, solid orange curve).
 During a stronger AMOC, more sea ice is melted in the Arctic Ocean (Fig. 11c, dashed orange curve).
-On the one hand, this increases the mean advection of salinity anomaly into the DWF region 540 541 at boundaries 2, 3 (Fig. 11b, dashed orange curve).
-On the other hand, this reduces the sea ice transport into the DWF region and the further sea ice melting-induced freshwater flux therein (Fig. 542 543 11c, dashed black curve).
-Consequently, the effects of boundaries 2, 3 on the positive (negative) 544 salinity anomaly in the DWF region during a stronger (weaker) AMOC are dual: weaken it through the increased (reduced) mean advection-induced liquid freshwater import, and enhance it through the 545 546 reduced (increased) sea ice import.
-These two processes counteract each other, rendering the 547 cumulative contribution of boundaries 2, 3 to the DWF region salinity anomaly less pronounced than when considered in isolation.
-This further underscores that the most decisive processes for salinity 548 549 anomaly in the 0-1000 m DWF region, and thus this North Atlantic Ocean-originated AMOC MCO, 550 are the anomalous advection of mean salinity and mean advection of salinity anomaly in the subtropical-subpolar North Atlantic.
+On the one hand, this increases the mean advection of salinity anomaly into the DWF region at boundaries 2 and 3 (Fig. 11b, dashed orange curve).
+On the other hand, this reduces the sea ice transport into the DWF region and the further sea ice melting-induced freshwater flux therein (Fig. 11c, dashed black curve).
+Consequently, the effects of boundaries 2 and 3 on the positive (negative) salinity anomaly in the DWF region during a stronger (weaker) AMOC are dual: to weaken it through the increased (reduced) mean advection-induced liquid freshwater import, and to enhance it through the reduced (increased) sea ice import.
+These two processes counteract each other, rendering the cumulative contribution of boundaries 2 and 3 to the DWF region salinity anomaly less pronounced than when considered in isolation.
+This further underscores that the most decisive processes for salinity anomaly in the 0-1000 m DWF region, and thus this North Atlantic Ocean-originated AMOC MCO, are the anomalous advection of mean salinity and mean advection of salinity anomaly in the subtropicalsubpolar North Atlantic.